Skvare/civicrm-extension-plugin/README.md

   `extensions_install_path` in `composer.json` file, if it is not mentioned then default path is `web/sites/default/civicrm/extensions/contrib`.
 * Extension also downloaded/refreshed when civicrm core installed or updated action happened through composer.
+* `composer_exit_on_extensions_patch_failure` is a boolean value, if set to true then composer will exit with error code if any patch fails to apply or failed to download the extension.

 ### After installation and configuration:
 Run `composer list` command, this will show you